moliver28/research-handbook/content/handbook/sales/commercial/renewals-faq.md

 Q: Will I be notified about my upcoming renewal?

 A: Yes!
 30 days before a subscription expires, a banner with the subscription expiry date displays for administrators in the GitLab user interface.
-You will also receive [email notifications](https://docs.gitlab.com/ee/subscriptions/self_managed/#email-notifications)
+If your subscription is on auto-renew, you will also receive an [email notification](https://docs.gitlab.com/ee/subscriptions/self_managed/#email-notifications).

 Q: When my GitLab subscription is due for renewal, am I able to add or remove licenses?